open-component-model/MPAS/docs/concepts/projects.md

 The Project controller will watch the Kubernetes API for `ProductDeploymentGenerator` events.

-When a new `ProductDeploymentGenerator` is created, the Project controller should fetch `ProductInstallation` resource from the component associated with the subscription in the `ProductDeploymentGenerator`'s '`spec.subscriptionRef` field.
+When a new `ProductDeploymentGenerator` is created, the Project controller should fetch `ProductDescription` resource from the component associated with the subscription in the `ProductDeploymentGenerator`'s '`spec.subscriptionRef` field.

-Using the `ProductInstallation` resource, the Project controller will generate a `ProductDeployment` manifest, a product configuration file (if necessary) and a production configuration README.
+Using the `ProductDescription` resource, the Project controller will generate a `ProductDeployment` manifest, a product configuration file (if necessary) and a production configuration README.

-The Project controller will fetch the selected `Targets` and write these to the `ProductDeployment` manifest.

 These files will then be committed to the project repository on a new branch under the `products` directory in the repository.
 If the `GitRepository` has automatic pull-request creation enabled then a pull-request will be created.

-Finally the Project controller will create a `ProductValidator` object that executes the `Validator` specified in the `ProductInstallation` resource against the pull-request and mark it as valid using appropriate means per provider.
+Finally the Project controller will create a `ProductValidator` object that executes the `Validator` specified in the `ProductDescription` resource against the pull-request and mark it as valid using appropriate means per provider.

 ### Role Based Access Control